ourveryown/framer-x-dynamic-stack/README.md

 # Dynamic Stack

-Framer X code component that acts ACTS an alternative to the `Stack` component but items can be dyanmicaly hidden via code overrides.
+Framer X code component that acts as an alternative to the `Stack` component where items can be dyanmicaly hidden via code overrides.

 ## Installation